 We are not raised with the understanding of the power of appreciation.
 Instead we are raised to think appreciation is a frivolous thing, a bit of a nonsense that is going to give someone a big head.
 We dismiss it as a bit of fluff, but what we are missing in the lack of appreciation is a powerful action that has so many ripples and the ripples have an influence we can barely imagine.

 Appreciation is like magic, it changes situations in ways that are unexplainable and unimaginable.

 Let’s look at a case study:

-So that day when she put her key in the door, instead of feeling all the irritation she usually felt, she just valued them and appreciated all they brought – whatever the pictures that presented to her.
+So that day when she put her key in the door, instead of feeling all the irritation she usually felt, she just valued them and appreciated all they brought – whatever the pictures that presented to her were.
 The result was magic.
 She didn’t feel heavy and down as she usually did when coming home, and the kids seemed to be really open to what she had to say when they sat down to discuss it at dinner.
-She shared what she had noticed about their strengths and what they bought to home and they in turn shared more of what they felt their strengths were and also what hers mine were.
-What came out of that mini experiment was a sense of a team and how they worked together, it was more harmonious with everyone having a role and everyone feeling appreciated in that role.
+She shared what she had noticed about their strengths and what they bought to the home and they in turn shared more of what they felt their strengths were and also what hers were.
+What came out of that mini experiment was a sense of teamwork in how they worked together, it was more harmonious with everyone having a role and everyone feeling appreciated in that role.
 They blossomed and she stopped feeling like a ‘Negative-Nancy’ and that everything was for her to do.